 Many coworking operators have expanded to have coworking centres in dozens or even hundreds of cities around the world.
 They have intranets, forums and chats to connect their thousands of members and help you find new business opportunities and friendships.
 As a member, you can usually work from any of their locations in the world – it’s ideal for teams with mobile employees who visit clients or work out in the field, or for businesses which are expanding overseas and need to send team members to work from the new market.

 Yesterday’s coworkers are today’s decision-makers.

 It’s likely that many workers and even decision-makers at big firms started their professional lives in coworking offices.
 Their first job or solo venture in the mid-2000s may have been based in a coworking space when the workstyle was taking off for the first time.
 Now, they’re at big corporations and understand firsthand that the conventional style of working isn’t conducive for today’s young professionals.

-And coworking has grown up with them – there are now slick, stylish coworking offices managed by professional teams with receptionists, IT specialists and more help on hand to take care of your every need.
+And coworking spaces have grown up with them – there are now slick, stylish coworking offices managed by professional teams with receptionists, IT specialists and more help on hand to take care of your every need.
 There’s no need to add this support staff to your payroll, and large businesses are feeling the advantages: happy people, great recruits, strong work performances and substantial money savings.

 “Choosing coworking tells your people that they’re the most important part of your business,”

 Here at Office Hub, our client base has gone through a telling transformation.

 Historically, the vast majority of coworking clients have been start-ups and growth-phase small businesses – but now, 40 percent of our enquiries for coworking spaces come from corporate and enterprise businesses.
 We have flexible and coworking office spaces available for teams of up to 100 people plus bespoke solutions to custom-design a workspace to suit large teams.